Strategies

 Kidnectivity

-Wouldn’t it be wonderful if there was a one-size fits all answer to the question, “What should I do to help my child?”
-Since we are all unique individuals with different needs, strengths and areas of concern, this does not exist.
-Through becoming parent detectives, understanding your needs as a parent, and trial and error while implementing strategies you can figure out the best solutions for your family.
+Wouldn’t it be wonderful if there were a one-size-fits-all answer to the question, “What should I do to help my child?”
+Since we are all unique individuals with different needs, strengths, and areas of concern, this does not exist.
+Through becoming parent detectives, understanding your needs as a parent, and trial and error while implementing strategies, you can figure out the best solutions for your family.

 Do you remember on Page 3 the different factors that contribute to behaviors?
-To shift the behavior we need to identify which factors are contributing to behavior.
-Let’s go through each of the factors to problem solve how we could address a behavior most effectively.
+To shift the behavior we need to identify which factors are contributing to the behavior.
+Let’s go through each of the factors to problem-solve how we could address a behavior most effectively.

 - If their basic needs aren't met, that is what you need to address first!

-Set yourself, and your child, up for success.
+Set yourself and your child up for success.
 Have snacks, a water bottle, and fidgets/sensory toys available for your child when you’re out and about.
 Possibly more than one activity in a day is too much for your child.
-It’s okay to decline a playdate invitation if your child already attended a birthday party or had a soccer game that same day.
+It’s okay to decline a playdate invitation if your child has already attended a birthday party or had a soccer game that same day.

-Giving your slow to warm up child extra support instead of rushing them off to play… Validate emotions and encourage them to join the party, playdate, etc when they are ready
+Validate emotions and encourage them to join the party, playdate, etc, when they are ready.

 Some children are less adaptable to transitions, new situations or changes in routine.
 Allow for previews or narrate what’s going to come next or countdowns.
 It’s also helpful to include the child if possible to determine when it’s time to move to the next activity, such as “Should we go down the slide 2 or 3 more times before we need to leave the park?”
 Some children benefit from visual cues as well as verbal ones.

-• Past experiences, whether positive or negative, affect your child’s behavior.
-For every one negative experience and/or feeling, it takes multiple positive ones to counteract the impact it has on the child.
+Whether positive or negative, affect your child’s behavior.
+For every negative experience and/or feeling, it takes multiple positive ones to counteract the impact it has on the child.

 Both conscious and unconscious experiences